paszu/3DSRepo/Part-4-(2.1.0-Downgrade).md

 29. Press X to downgrade RedNAND to 2.1.0
   + **If you encounter an error in downgrading related to NFIRM, make sure you have read the information just above the "Overview of steps" and done all relevant instructions**
 30. If you encounter an error at any point during the downgrade, restore your RedNAND backup from `emuNAND_formatted.bin` using OTPHelper through the Homebrew Menu on SysNAND.
 Afterwards, you can retry the downgrade on RedNAND, restoring from backup whenever it fails until it goes through successfully. *This downgrade process can take many many tries in some situations, just keep trying until it works*
-31. **RedNAND will be bricked by the downgrade on New 3DS (not on Old 3DS), but you will no longer be able to get into it on either since no current CFW can boot a 2.1.0 RedNAND (a black screen when you try to load RedNAND is normal)**
+31. **RedNAND will be bricked by the downgrade on New 3DS (not on Old 3DS), but you will no longer be able to get into it on either since no current CFW can boot a 2.1.0 RedNAND (a black screen when you try to load RedNAND iss normal)**
 32. Reboot into SysNAND, then get into the Homebrew Launcher through the entrypoint of your choice
 33. Open OTPHelper
 33. Select "One Click Setup" and confirm (you do not need to do an extra backup if asked, but you should make sure that you have copied the backup you made earlier to your computer as you **will** need it later).
 This can take a while.